-C8 Entrance exams

-Yes No

-C8A Does your institution make use of SAT, ACT, or SAT Subject Test

-scores in admission decisions for first-time, first-year, degree-seeking Х
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?

-applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2016.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2021.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-Submitted

 C8A SAT or ACT Х

 C8A ACT only

 C8A SAT only

-C8A SAT and SAT Subject Tests or
+SAT and SAT Subject Tests or ACT

-ACT

 C8A SAT Subject Tests only Х

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2016, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for applicants for Fall 2021, please indicate which ONE of the following a score will be used in the admissions process): , 0

-C8B ACT with Writing Component required
+C8B ACT with writing required

+C8B ACT with writing recommended İ